-CFTP-Specific Mitigation Measures Potential Impact Being Addressed Timing of Implementation Monitoring Frequency Actions Indicating Compliance E Biotic Communities MM-BC (CFTP)-1 Monitoring Agency: LAWA Conservation of Floral Resources: Southern Tarplant.
+CFTP-Specific Mitigation Measures Potential Impact Being Addressed Timing of Implementation Monitoring Frequency Actions Indicating Compliance В Siotic Communities MM-BC (CFTP)-1 Monitoring Agency: LAWA Tarplant.
 LAWA or its designee shall prepare a special status plant mitigation program.
 The loss of the southern tarplant individuals shall be mitigated through seed collection and seeding into a suitable mitigation site within undeveloped property owned by LAWA, determined based on habitat, soil type, moisture levels, and other relevant conditions.
 A qualified Seed Collector shall monitor the tarplant phenology to determine the appropriate timing for seed collection.
 Tarplant seed shall be collected from all tarplants within the impact area, which shall be delineated in the field with lath and flagging by a Qualified Biologist.
 The Biologist shall ensure that seed shall only be collected from plants that will be impacted by the CFTP.
 Upon completion of seed collection, the seed collector shall clean the seeds to prepare for the seeding effort.
 A mitigation plan shall be developed at a level of detail necessary for successful program implementation by a Landscape Contractor.
-The detailed program shall contain the following items: Responsibilities and qualifications of the personnel to implement and supervise the plan.
-The plan shall specify the responsibilities and qualifications of the personnel.
+The detailed program shall contain the following items: ◆ Responsibilities and qualifications of the personnel to implement and supervise the plan.
+The plan shall specify the responsibilities and qualifications of the personnel who will supervise and implement the mitigation plan, including LAWA, Technical Specialists, and Maintenance Personnel.
 Impacts on the loss of the southern tarplant individuals Preparation of a special status plant mitigation program prior to relocation/ construction of the existing American Airlines employee parking lot As per special status plant mitigation program for southern tarplant resources; Regular site visits (i.e. monthly, quarterly) for no more than 5 years or until germination, flowering and seed set of at least 29 individuals (100 percent of the original population size) Preparation of special status plant mitigation program; Periodic Monitoring Report

-CFTP-Specific Potential Impact Timing of Monitoring Actions Indicating Mitigation Measures Being Addressed Implementation Frequency Compliance • Site selection.
+CFTP-Specific Mitigation Measures Potential Impact Being Addressed Timing of Implementation Monitoring Frequency Actions Indicating Compliance • Site selection.
 The site for the mitigation shall be determined in coordination with LAWA, and shall be located in a suitable area within the boundaries of LAX.
 The appropriate site shall consist of approximately 0.14 acre and shall have suitable hydrology, soils, and other factors necessary for the establishment of the southern tarplant.
 Such suitable sites exist within the boundaries of LAX, including but not limited to areas within LAX Northside and in the southwestern portion of the airport, west of the south airfield complex.
 Site preparation and planting implementation.
 The plan shall include specifications for seed collection and storage and guidelines for on-site preparation.
 The guidelines shall contain specifications for (1) existing native species protection; (2) trash and weed removal; (3) soil treatments (e.g., imprinting and decompacting); (4) temporary irrigation installation as needed; (5) erosion control measures (e.g., rice or willow wattles); and (6) seed application.
 Schedule.
 A schedule shall be developed, which includes planting, to occur in late fall and early winter (between October and January 30).
-Maintenance plan shall include (1) weed control; (2) herbivory control; (3) trash removal; (4) irrigation system maintenance; (5) maintenance training; and (6) replacement seeding, if necessary.
+Maintenance plan/guidelines.
+A three to five year maintenance plan shall include (1) weed control; (2) herbivory control; (3) trash removal; (4) irrigation system maintenance; (5) maintenance training; and (6) replacement seeding, if necessary.
 Ten percent of the original seed collected shall be stored in the event it is needed for replacement seeding.